 Michael Mookie Manalili, Co-Chair

 Mookie Manalili wants to better understand the complexity of our human experiences.
-He received training and degrees in the fields of civil engineering (LMU), theological pedagogy (ND), theological studies (BC), and clinical social work with a certification in social research (BC).
-In terms of roles, Mookie works on projects related to BC's budding Psychological Humanities and Ethics initiatives, which Psychology and the Other is a large part of.
+He received degrees in the fields of civil engineering (LMU), theological pedagogy (ND), theological studies (BC), and clinical social work with a certification in social research (BC).
+In terms of roles, Mookie is a program coordinator in BC's Lynch School of Education, which houses the budding Psychological Humanities and Ethics initiatives.
 Additionally, he is a research assistant in BC's Morality Lab, which uses behavioral measures and neuroimaging to better understand social cognition and moral judgment.

-In terms of therapeutic application, Mookie conducted group-therapy for crisis patients through Commonwealth Care Alliance and individual-therapy for our neighbors at Charles River Community Health.
-He will continue his narrative-based (White and Epston), meaning-oriented (Frankl), mindfulness-grounded, and neuroscience-informed practice with Dynamic Psychotherapy Associates.
-In terms of research, Mookie has presented on a range of sub-topics in theology (systematics, passiology, pneumatology), philosophy (phenomenological-ethics, Aristotelian-virtues, pragmatic-logic), and psychology (ethical-psychotherapy, implicit-associations, virtue-of-humility, theory-of-mind).
+In terms of therapeutic practice, Mookie conducted group-therapy for crisis patients and individual-therapy in a community health center.
+He currently practices psychotherapy through Dynamic Psychotherapy Associates, by blending a narrative-based (White and Epston), meaning-oriented (Frankl), mindfulness-grounded, culturally-sensitive, and neuroscience-informed style.
+In terms of research, Mookie has presented on a range of sub-topics in theology (systematics, passiology, pneumatology), philosophy (phenomenological-ethics, Aristotelian-virtues, pragmatic-logic), and psychology (meaning-making, humility, prejudice, empathy, theory-of-mind).
 After he acquires his LICSW, Mookie hopes to pursue doctoral studies in the field of social neuroscience.

-By integrating multidisciplinary studies to engage life's questions, Mookie hopes we can better dialogue on suffering, meaning, spirituality, prejudice, transcendence, humility, and responsibility.
+By integrating multidisciplinary studies to engage life's questions, Mookie hopes we can better dialogue on responsibility, ethics, and morality.
 He hopes his research can dive into the mysteries and complexities of our world - not merely for knowledge alone, but to empower those who suffer most.
 Mookie hopes to better our society: for our siblings who suffer injustices... for the widow, orphan, and stranger... and for our children and their friends, for a future beyond ourselves.

 Brian Becker, Director of Research